 - Recall of memories associated with the traumatic event

-- Revisiting the safe place before closing the session
+- Revisiting one's safe place before closing the session

-The biological mechanisms at play during bilateral stimulation are associated with the Rapid Eye Movement (REM) sleep stage, which helps us process and release painful feelings and negative emotions associated with traumatic memories.
-In a session, a therapist will guide us through bilateral sensory stimulation.
-Bilateral stimulation simply means that we are crossing the midline of our bodies which runs vertically from the crown of our head to the feet.
-For instance, this could be following our therapist’s finger with our gaze as they move it horizontally across our field of vision.
-Bilateral stimulation will occur simultaneously as we recollect and/or retell a traumatizing event, which allows the memory to be processed by higher order brain structures.
-This level of processing results in the transformation of the internal meaning ascribed to those negative feelings.
-As such, the insights and relief gained from an EMDR session are the product of your own inner processing; not that induced by the intervention of a therapist, as in conventional talk therapy.
-The empowerment that we can gain from EMDR sessions is the result of the brain’s natural healing power when a memory, an emotion, or a feeling is processed by the two hemispheres and stored adequately.
+The biological mechanisms at play during bilateral stimulation are associated with the Rapid Eye Movement (REM) sleep stage.
+During REM sleep, our eyes move rapidly from right to left, inducing bilateral stimulation and evoking activation in both brain hemispheres.
+Bilateral stimulation simply means that we're crossing the midline of our bodies which runs vertically from the crown of our head to the feet.
+Bilateral stimulation can be invoked by following our therapist's finger with our gaze as they move it horizontally across our field of vision.
+In an EMDR session, bilateral stimulation occurs simultaneously as we recollect and/or retell a traumatizing event.
+This allows the memory to be processed by higher order brain structures.
+This level of processing transforms the emotional and cognitive meaning ascribed to those events, feelings, and memories.
+As such, the insights and relief gained from an EMDR session are the product of your own inner processing; not that induced by the intervention of a therapist.
+The empowerment that we can gain from EMDR sessions is the result of the brain's natural healing power when a memory, an emotion, or a feeling is processed by the two hemispheres and stored healthfully.

 How many sessions are needed?

-EMDR is a powerful tool in reprogramming our emotional and behavioral reaction patterns.
+EMDR is a powerful tool for reprogramming our emotional and behavioural reaction patterns.
 Brain imaging technology shows significant results after only one 90-minute session for clients suffering from simple PTSD (PTSD diagnosis following a single traumatic incident).
 The EMDR technique is also effective with complex PTSD: A research study conducted with combat veterans showed that 77% of clients were free of PTSD after 12 sessions.

 How can EMDR help you?

 Severe trauma is not the only field where EMDR can be helpful.
-Behind most common psychological issues is an emotional injury suffered a long time ago.
-We tend to carry this emotional baggage with us through life and are impacted by this type of injury into adulthood.
+Behind most common psychological issues is an emotional injury suffered long ago.
+We tend to carry this emotional baggage with us through life and are impacted by it in adulthood.
 This may unknowingly be affecting our emotional well-being in a profound way.
 EMDR can help free us from such emotional burdens.
-This gives way to better our self-esteem, releasing unhealthy patterns of behavior, and/or allowing us to rise beyond previous social limitations.
-EMDR is even effective when the origin of our psychological condition is an emotional trauma suffered in our childhood.
-When such trauma is carried into adulthood it will continue to affect our life and create negative scenarios and attract interpersonal failures.
+This gives way to improved self-esteem, the release of unhealthy patterns of behaviour, and/or the freedom to rise beyond previous limitations.

-EMDR integrates principles from the physical body’s healing abilities and applies them to healing the mind.
-It is aimed at reworking maladaptive neural pathways in the brain by using bilateral stimulation to tap into our higher order information processing systems and change the way our brains react to incoming stimuli.
+EMDR integrates principles from the physical body's healing abilities and applies them to healing emotional injuries.
+It's aimed at reworking maladaptive neural pathways in the brain by using bilateral stimulation to tap into our higher order information processing systems and change the way our brains react to incoming stimuli.
 Through this rewiring process, we can heal the brain and adapt our biological thinking processes.